faithletzkus/SecretSantaJava/README.md

 ## Test cases
 I created three JUnit tests to test different aspects of my program in SecretSantaTester.java

+### testCorrectSolutionSize
-1. testCorrectSolutionSize tests that the number of entries in the solution map is equal to the number of participants
+- Tests that the number of entries in the solution map is equal to the number of participants

+### testGenerateNewSantaSolution
-1. testGenerateNewSantaSolution tests that Santa Solutions are being generated properly.
-That is, it does not come up with more solutions than what are possible, and it comes up with all possible solutions.
-To accomplish this, I had to figure out exactly how many possible solutions there are to the Secret Santa problem.
+- Tests that Santa Solutions are being generated properly.
+That is:
+    - it does not come up with more solutions than what are possible
+    - it comes up with all possible solutions
+- To accomplish this, I had to figure out exactly how many possible solutions there are to the Secret Santa problem.
 For this, I learned about derangements in math, which you can also learn about by simple searching for Secret Santa derangement.
-The equation is ( n-1 )*( D(n-1) + D(n-2) ) which I implemented recursively in possibleSolutions().
+The equation is

+    ( n-1 )*( D(n-1) + D(n-2) )

+which I implemented recursively in possibleSolutions().

+### testGenerateParticipantsList
-1. testGenerateParticipantsList tests the participants lists of all participants are getting generated properly.
-That is, they contain all of the participants and the lsit is nicely formatted.
+- Tests the participants list to confirm that the participants list contains all of the participants and the list is nicely formatted.